Elements – The Best of Mike Oldfield

-Elements – The Best of Mike Oldfield is a compilation album by Mike Oldfield, released in 1993 by Virgin Records.
+Elements – The Best of Mike Oldfield is a compilation album by English musician Mike Oldfield, released in 1993 by Virgin Records.

 The compilation was first released as a single CD album, which is the most commonly available form today.
-It was later released with the original Tubular Bells, as a double CD album.
+It was later released with Oldfield's original Tubular Bells album (1973), as a double CD.
 Other related releases include a 4-CD box set and a video album.

-This compilation was released by Virgin after Oldfield had left the label, but includes "Sentinel" from Tubular Bells II courtesy of the Warner label.
+Elements was released by Virgin after Oldfield had left the label, but includes "Sentinel" from Tubular Bells II (1992) courtesy of the Warner label.

-Two of Oldfield's previous hits, "In Dulci Jubilo" and "Moonlight Shadow", were reissued alongside the album.
+Two of Oldfield's previous hits, "In Dulci Jubilo" and "Moonlight Shadow", were reissued as singles alongside the album.
+The latter reissue reached number 52 in the UK singles chart.

 Track listing

-All tracks by Mike Oldfield except where noted.
+All tracks written by Mike Oldfield, except where noted.